Atsushi Miyake

+Atsushi Miyake (三宅淳詞, Miyake Atsushi) is a Japanese racing driver who is currently set to compete in Super Formula for ThreeBond Racing.
+He previously raced in the series for Team Goh during the 2022 season, and competed full-time for Max Racing in Super GT between 2020 and 2023.
+Since 2024, Miyake will race for Nismo NDDP team in Super GT.

 Career

+Early career

 Miyake was the winner of the SRS-F (Suzuka Circuit Racing School Formula) Scholarship in 2018.
 He made his professional racing debut later that year, in the final round of the FIA F4 Japanese Championship.
 In 2019, he competed full-time in Japanese F4 as a member of the Honda Formula Dream Project (HFDP).
-Miyake won the second race of the season at Okayama International Circuit, and went on to finish as runner-up in the championship behind Honda-backed driver Ren Sato.
+Miyake won the second race of the season at Okayama, and went on to finish as runner-up in the championship behind fellow Honda junior Ren Sato.

+After a one-year hiatus to racing in Super GT, Miyake returned to single-seater racing in the 2021 Super Formula Lights Championship, driving with Rn-sports.
+He won two races and scored five podiums, finishing fourth place in the standings.

+Super GT

+GT300

-He stepped up to the GT300 class of Super GT in 2020, driving for series newcomers Max Racing in their Lexus RC F GT3.
-Miyake stayed with Max Racing for 2021, as they changed vehicles to the GT300 spec Toyota GR Supra.
-Miyake won his first Super GT race at Suzuka Circuit in August, and alongside co-driver Yuui Tsutsumi, finished fifth in the GT300 drivers' championship.
+Miyake stepped up to the GT300 class of Super GT in 2020, driving for series newcomers Max Racing in their Lexus RC F GT3.
+Miyake stayed with the team for 2021, as they changed vehicles to the GT300 spec Toyota GR Supra.
+Miyake won his first Super GT race at Suzuka Circuit in August, and, alongside co-driver Yuui Tsutsumi, finished fifth in the GT300 drivers' championship.
+He continued with Max Racing for 2022, partnered with veteran Kimiya Satō, but would only score one point throughout the season.

-After a one-year hiatus, Miyake returned to single-seater racing in the 2021 Super Formula Lights Championship, driving with Rn-sports.
-He won two races, and scored five podiums, finishing fourth place in the standings.
-On 7 February 2022, Miyake stepped up to Super Formula, joining Team Goh as their second driver.
+Miyake's 2023 campaign began strongly with a podium at the opening round at Okayama, but his season ended early when his team, Max Racing, was forced to withdraw from Super GT and cease operations after their Toyota GR Supra GT was destroyed in a vehicle fire at the fourth round at Fuji.

+GT500

+Miyake gets his chance to step up to GT500 Class with Nissan.
+He will race with NISMO NDDP team, as he partners with Mitsunori Takaboshi.